chharvey/extrajs-dom/README.md

 return el.html() === `<div></div>`
 ```
 Set an attribute with a function (`this` refers to the element):
-the function should take 0 arguments and return a string:
+the function should take 0 arguments and return a string, (non-`NaN`) number, or boolean:
 ```js
 let el = new Element('div').attr('id','my-div')
 el.attr('data-id', function () { return `my-${this.name}` })